 The second generation of the cellular network, 2G, went live in 1993.
-It introduced many standardized Global System for Mobile Communications (GSM) – technologies and was the basis for today’s more sophisticated 3G and 4G networks.
+It introduced many standardised Global System for Mobile Communications (GSM) – technologies and was the basis for today’s more sophisticated 3G and 4G networks.
 2G was the first network to allow roaming, transfer data and provide digital-voice audio across its network.

 The first to remove 2G services was Asian service provider KDDI who stopped offering 2G in 2008.
 Other’s soon followed: